How do you make a movie without a budget? This is one of the most common questions we’re asked around filmmaking.

 Onto the good stuff.
 Heres how you can a movie without a budget:

 Coming up with the initial idea can come through a number of avenues, whether it’s an experience, a joke someone told, something you saw, a family members story or just a concept you think “this will be fun to make”.
 Whatever it is, get that idea down on paper and grow it.
 Flesh it out and find the starting point and how the story will arc.

 Writing the script:

-My go-to script software is Celtx – free edition – a fantastic piece of software for a filmmaker.
+My go-to script software is Celtx – free edition – a fantastic piece of software for a filmmaker especially if you are shooting without a budget!
 It has everything you need to write your first script and very user-friendly.
 The best way to plan the script is set out into 3 chapters and work through them individually and iterate.
 It’s also good practice to map out your characters and build them out – not just “Terrance is in his early 20’s, rough and wears a bag”.
 I know you are thinking, why do I have to include all of this in my script?
 It will bulk it out too much.
 That isn’t the case, you won’t include any of that in the script – simply, what you are doing is building up a character and by doing that you have a detailed idea of the character and can use this to drive the story.

 Nb.
 It doesn’t have to be a work of art.
 It can even be a stick person!

 The storyboard fleshes out the shots you will need for creating your film as well as what is needed in terms of props and multiple shots for post-production.
 You can use this for multiple other aspects – call sheets, lenses to use for the DoP and the props for the shoot.
 It also helps with continuity.